Quick Start

 Fitting Multiple Sources

-If the locations of the sources are known, we can fit all sources at the same time by creating a compound model.
-Note that x_0 and y_0 are known beforehand using photometric centroids.
-Below, a compound model of 3 Sérsic components is defined and the original image is fit (i.e not the cutout we have been working with).
+are known beforehand using photometric centroids.
+Below, a compound model of 3 Sérsic components is defined and the original image is fit (i.e. not the cutout we have been working with).

 [21]: